kreier/quartz/content/An Overview.md

 $$
 Of course it fulfils the [Continuity equation](https://en.wikipedia.org/wiki/Continuity_equation) :-)

 PS: This is the Overview page, it just copies the invisible index page you can access if you click on **Obsidian** in the top left corner.
-Done on [[2025-10-27 Extend projects]]
+Done on [[2025-10-27 Extend projects]].
+And following the steps described in [[Obsidian]].